 Day 3: Vintgar Gorge & Lake Bohinj

 You can walk around the lake and see the famous St. John the Baptist Church, or hike to the hidden gem: Savica waterfall.
 On the lake, you can attend a SUP course.
-Also, try out kayaking, rafting, or even canyoning on the nearby river Sava-Bohinjka.
+Also, try kayaking, rafting, or canyoning on the nearby river Sava-Bohinjka.

 Day 4: Triglav National Park & Soča Valley

 After your hike, drive over the Vršič Pass and follow the scenic mountain road all the way to Bovec.
-The Soča Valley road trip follows the Soča River, granting wonderful views during the whole drive.
+The Soča Valley road trip follows the Soča River, granting wonderful views during the drive.

 Day 5: Bovec & Goriska Brda